sajjadGG/book-python/advanced/oop/solid.rst

 ===============================
 .. epigraph::

-    A class should have one, and only one, reason to change -- Robert C. Martin
+    A class should have one, and only one, reason to change.

+    -- Robert C. Martin

 Every module or class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.
 All its services should be narrowly aligned with that responsibility.